rsdoiel/ws/README.md

   + default is empty, only checked if your WS_URL is starts with https://
 + WS_SSL_PEM the path the the SSL pem file
   + default is empty, only checked if your WS_URL is starts with https://
-+ WS_BLEVE_INDEX sets the path for the BLEVE index and turns on the search features
-  + default is empty, search is only enabled if this is defined

 ### command line options

-+ -h, --help displays the help documentation
 + -url overrides WS_URL
 + -htdocs overrides WS_HTDOCS
 + -jsdocs overrides WS_JSDOCS
 + -ssl-key overrides WS_SSL_KEY
 + -ssl-pem overrides WS_SSL_PEM
-+ -bleve-index overrides WS_BLEVE_INDEX
++ -h, --help displays the help documentation
 + -v, --version display the version of the command